Jūjika no Rokunin: Main

 A normal high-schooler who became involved in Uruma's life after he saved her from a psychotic rapist.
 This later results in her developing feelings for Uruma while getting rescued by him on several occasions.
 Despite knowing about Shun's dark past and secret, she still believes in him and wishes to support him by any means necessary.
 Out of all the major supporting female characters in Part I, Azuma is the only one to have survived.
 The time skip has her return in a new job with longer hair and reunites with Uruma, who lost his memories while working under Kitami.
 Shun mostly avoided her feelings due to trying to keep out of her involvement in his revenge, but after the timeskip, he finally seems to reciprocate her feelings for him.
+She dies at the hands of Momoki.